 Set it on high for a good leg workout, or change it up as you go to get a good HIIT workout in.
 As a nice bonus, you’ll also get resistance bands with the bike, which means you can get a bit of an upper-body workout in at the same time.

 Although the weight capacity is less than others, it can still comfortably accommodate riders up to 220lbs.
 It’s good for shorter riders too, with the manufacturer’s recommendations stating it’s suitable for users between 4’10”- 5’9″.
+That could be a problem, as that height limit just barely makes it to the average height for men; this bike is too small for lots of people.

 - 16 levels of resistance